KuroshHusseini/Easydiary/README.md

 # DiaryKeeper App / Vanilla JS / Node JS

 ## Description
 EasyDiary is a diary application that allows you to keep a diary with daily entries.
 It has been made with the word easy on mind.
 We mean easy by it being easy to handle, fill and manage.
+With our app you can make it a habbit to write down your feelings.
   EasyDiary creates an imaginable page of actual diary for every day.
 Then it's up to the user to report their thoughts on.
-This can obviously sometimes be challenging so we came up with a helping hand.
+That can mean only a few words or a considerable amount in multible chapters.
+Either of these can obviously sometimes be a challenge, so we came up with a helping hand.
 We added mood presets to make it easier to fill the diary when you're not in your most productive state.
+Sometimes that might still not be what you wanted, so we included the ability to add pictures to your pages as well.
+  Whether you plan to use the app to let out your overall feelings or for more serius reporting, EasyDiary is a great choice for all imaginable groups of people.

 ## Getting Started